- Parasites, species interactions and food webs

 Encapsulated (melanized) metacercariae of Maritrema novaezealandensis in a resistant amphipod.
 The metacercariae are visible as three reddish dots through the amphipod's exoskeleton; they were killed by the host immune system following penetration.

-Geographical variation, local adaptation and drug resistance in parasites: Different populations of the same host species experience different levels of infection, and are also exploited by different parasite species.
+Geographical variation and local adaptation: Different populations of the same host species experience different levels of infection, and are also exploited by different parasite species.
 We investigate the factors responsible for these spatial patterns in parasitism.
 Also, immunity to infection comes at a cost: any energy allocated to fighting parasites is unavailable for other functions, such as reproduction.
 We thus expect natural selection to optimize investments in immunity such that they reflect actual exposure to parasites: if infection is likely, greater immunity should be favoured, and vice versa.
 We are comparing the ability of crustaceans from different populations to resist infection by parasites, to determine whether individuals from areas where parasites are absent are more susceptible to infection and less capable of an immune response than those from populations facing high levels of parasitism.
-Finally, we are also exploring the genomic basis of drug resistance in nematode parasites of sheep.
-[Poulin, McPherson, Murauskaitė]